 Face masks are currently mandatory for travel at all times in the following situations:

-- when you are in in all indoor areas of a Queensland airport as well as outdoor passenger transport and passenger waiting areas – for example at taxi ranks, public pickup areas, airport car parks, train platforms and skybridges
+- You must wear a face mask and wear it in all indoor areas of a Queensland airport as well as outdoor passenger transport and passenger waiting areas, such as carparks and taxi ranks.

 There are some exceptions to wearing a face mask, including: